AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

   = \frac{ n_{cp}^\frac{1}{\Pi_{fractal}}}{ (0.5n_{cp})^\frac{1}{\Pi_{fractal}}}
   =\sqrt{2}

-The energy analysis of floc collisions (see :numref:`figure_floc_braking_energy_of_G`) suggests that a single bond of 0.77 attoJoules (464 kJ/mol) cannot adsorb the kinetic energy of one of the constituent flocs given the assumption of a core particle with diameter 5 :math:`\mu m` and density of 2650 :math:`\frac{kg}{m^3}` and assuming that the constituent flocs are offset by a distance equal to their diameters.
+The energy analysis of floc collisions (see :numref:`figure_floc_braking_energy_of_G`) suggests that a single bond of 0.77 aJ (464 kJ/mol) cannot adsorb the kinetic energy of one of the constituent flocs given the assumption of a core particle with diameter 5 :math:`\mu m` and density of 2650 :math:`\frac{kg}{m^3}` and assuming that the constituent flocs are offset in the velocity gradient by a distance equal to their diameters.
 A successful collision could occur if much of the kinetic energy is transferred to the other floc through compression rather than through shear or tension.
 Flocs that are separated by less than their diameters would also have a lower relative velocity.
 The heterogeneity of the velocity gradients created by turbulence would also provide opportunities for low energy collisions that could be successful.
 Each of these effects (angle of contact, separation distance, local velocity gradient) suggests that the probability of a successful collision is reduced but does not go to zero as flocs grow in size.

 .. _figure_floc_braking_energy_of_G: